5T33Z0/OC-Little-Translated/07_PCI_BAR_Size/README.md

 | 256 GB|18|
 | 512 GB|19|

-*Maximum for macOS IOPCIFamily.
+`*`Maximum for macOS IOPCIFamily.

 ### ResizeAppleGPUBars
 This quirk limits the GPU PCI BAR sizes for macOS up to the specified value or lower if it is unsupported.
 When the bit of Capabilities Set, it indicates that the Function supports operating with the BAR sized to (2^Bit) MB.

-**Formula**: 2^Bit
+**Formula**: 2^Bit = ApppleGPUBars Size in MB

 | PCI BAR Size | VALUE in OC|
 |-------------:|:----------:|